Rominio/Floppify/README.md

 #### on the disk
 1. connect the e.g. Floppy Disk drive to your Mac
 2. insert a floppy disk (or USB drive)
-3. copy your spotify_liunk.txt onto the floppy disk
+3. copy your spotify_link.txt onto the floppy disk
 4. rename the floppy disk to "FLOPPY"

-=> if everything was correct, spotify should now open and play the album :) ENJOY!
+=> if everything was correct, Spotify should now open and play the album :) ENJOY!